 Of the many gums out there, generally only guar gum, xanthan gum, and pectin are used for sauce.

 Guar gum comes from a plant.
-According to Molecular Recipes, It’s used for several health benefits including lowering cholesterol and keeping you regular.
+According to WebMD, it’s used for several health benefits including lowering cholesterol and keeping you regular.

 High in fiber, it thickens without gelling and keeps water from separating from the sauce.

 Guar has a sticky paste mouthfeel.
 Some note an almost beany flavor with it.

 Is from a bacterium, Xanthomonas campestris.
 Like guar, it dissolves in hot or cold water and does better with a range of temperatures than guar.

 It has a very elastic nature and yields a creamy mouthfeel.

 There are rumblings linking xanthan with gastric and other problems so if you’re prone to GI troubles, you may want to bypass this thickener, just to err on the side of caution.

 The gums work well together.
 Both can be dissolved in cold or hot water.
 A very little goes a long way; the general ratio approximates to a teaspoon of gum to a quart of liquid.

 Too much and the texture becomes more grotesquely mucous-like.
 Unlike starches, gum can be lightly sprinkled into the liquid and absorption begins almost immediately.
 As you stir it in, you’ll easily see how thick your sauce will be.

 Comes from apple cores or citrus rinds and is readily available in powder form in the baking aisle of your grocery store.
 There are two varieties: